liviucotfas/ase-web-and-cloud-applications-security/03 - MVCStore - Setup and Configuration.md

 - configuring services;
 - configuring middleware components;
 - configuring the Razor View Engine (importing types, layout page);
-- creating the defualt controller, action and view.
+- creating the default controller, action and view.

 ##  2. <a name='CreatingtheProjects'></a>Creating the Projects
 1. To create the project, select `New > Project` from the Visual Studio `File` menu and choose the `ASP.NET Core Empty`.
 Name the project `MVCStore`.
 Check the "Do not use top-level statements" checkbox.
 2. Run the project.
 Why do you think that we are seeing the "Hello World!" text?
 3. Right-click on the solution item in the Solution Explorer and select **Add > New Project** from the popup menu.
-Select **xUnit Test Project** from the list of project templates and set the name of the project to MVCStore.Tests.
+Select **xUnit Test Project** from the list of project templates and set the name of the project to `MVCStore.Tests`.
 Click OK to create the unit test project.
 4. Add a reference towards the `MVCStore` project.
-5. Install the Moq NuGet package.
+5. Install the **Moq** NuGet package.

 ##  3. <a name='CreatingtheFolderStructure'></a>Creating the Folder Structure